marcolabreu/Xcode-icons-script/README.md

 *Photoshop script to generate all iOS App Icon PNGs*

-Make one 1024x1024 App Icon, let this script [automate](http://xkcd.com/1319/) the rest.
+Make a 1024x1024 **PNG-24** image for regular iOS or Mac apps.
+For Apple Messages Sticker apps, make also a 1024x768 **PNG-24** image.

-This script will create all of your app icon images from a single 1024x1024 "iTunesArtwork" PNG.
-It saves icons in **PNG-24** using *Save For Web* and removes metadata.
-The generated PNGs are named with the following scheme: `Name-in-Xcode-with-size<@density-if-not-1x>.png`, for example `App-Store-iOS-1024.png` and `iPad-Settings-29x29@2x`.
+The scripts will create all of your app icon images from a single 1024x1024 PNG.
+It saves icons in PNG-24 using *Save For Web* and removes metadata.
+To facilitate installation, the generated PNGs names will sort them in the exact order they appear in Xcode.
+The naming scheme is `<icon-group@density>-<partial-Xcode-name>-<reference-size>`.
+For example the file `5@2x-iPad-Notifications-20pt.png` will go into the 5th iOS app icon group, 2x slot.
+While the characters before the first dash would sufice to find the slot in Xcode, part of the slot's name and the size are also used to eliminate any doubt.

 ## Installation